Canberra

 Cyber remains structurally scarce

-Cleared cybersecurity talent continues to command premium demand and salaries, even as broader ICT shortages begin to ease.
+Cleared cybersecurity talent continues to command premium demand and salaries, with the Budget reinforcing cyber as a permanent priority across critical Commonwealth systems.

 Specialisation matters more than ever